 Students may submit petitions to the CS Academic Services Coordinator for deviations from the requirements outlined here.
-Petition forms are available at the end of this document or online at https://cs.uiowa.edu/graduate-programs/forms.
+Petition forms are available at the end of this document or online at PETITION FOR PROGRAM REQUIREMENT EXCEPTION (uiowa.edu).

 5. The Master of Computer Science (MCS)